Template – Privacy Audit Report

 Untangling the APPs is designed to help you quickly navigate your way through the Use and Disclosure principles in the Australian Privacy Act.
 It is relevant for private sector organisations and Australian government agencies alike.

-Untangling the APPs offers a set of seven visual flowcharts, with yes/no answers determining your path, to quickly guide you through APPs 6-9, and all the exemptions to those principles.
+Untangling the APPs offers a set of seven decision trees, with yes/no answers determining your path, to quickly guide you through APPs 6-9, and all the exemptions to those principles.
 As well as the Use & Disclosure principle (APP 6), it incorporates the rules about direct marketing (APP 7), cross-border disclosures (APP 8), and government related identifiers (APP 9).
+It reflects the law as at 1 January 2021.

 So now you can quickly figure out the answer to the question: Can we use or disclose this?

-Click below to purchase Untangling the APPs – A flowchart guide to using and disclosing personal information.
+Click below to purchase Untangling the APPs – A decision tree guide to using and disclosing personal information.

 Alternatively, this eBook can be included along with other resources in one of our value-packed Compliance Kits.